 - School School of Law

-Prof. Nigam Nuggehalli is the Dean, School of Law at BML Munjal University.
+Prof. Nigam Nuggehalli is the Professor & Advisor, School of Law at BML Munjal University.

 Prof. Nuggehalli was previously a Visiting Professor at the National Law School of India University, Bangalore.
 Prof. Nuggehalli has also taught as an Associate Professor in the School of Policy and Governance at Azim Premji University, during which time he also headed the university’s newly founded LL.M programme.